meltaxa/solariot/README.md

 Now that you are collecting the inverter's data, you'll want to ultimately display it in a dashboard as seen above.

 There are many methods to stream the data.
-Here are a couple options, which both can be enabled in Solariot.
-Let me know if you have other methods, such as MQTT as the pub/sub service or another IoT Time Series database.
+Here are a few options, which can be enabled in Solariot.

 ### Dweet.io and Freeboard